florin-akermann/etl-kafka/index.md

 Pros:
 * no code, only config -> no code maintenance
 * easy to setup
-* different clearly defined strategies for dead-letters & errors
+* different, clearly defined strategies for dead-letters & errors
 * tbc...

 Cons: